 The internal skeletal muscle plays a part in the endocrine axis where the flex/contraction of the muscles starts the production and release of cytokines, which plays a role in the metabolism and production of cartilage and bones.

 Areas of the body that rely on androgen receptors and healthy testosterone levels increase the secretion of bone myokines that improve bone strength.

 During an RA account bone destruction occurs through a complex inflammatory cytokines attacks resulting in the chronic inflammation of the synovium membrane between joints.

-Studies show a connection between low testosterone sufferers and RA as it relates to inflammatory reaction.
-There appears to be a protective effect on RA in middle aged men with normal-to-high levels of testosterone.
+Studies show a connection between low testosterone sufferers and RA as it relates to an inflammatory reaction.
+There appears to be a protective effect on RA in middle-aged men with normal-to-high levels of testosterone.
 It is well documented that men with RA and taking glucocorticoid medications have lower levels of testosterone.
 When men continually take glucocorticoid medications, bone mass often decreases quickly which can be problematic.
 Some studies point to inflammation caused by RA to decrease and suppress the production of testosterone.
 Reference

-Body fat, bones and testosterone
+Body fat, bones, and testosterone